ryanburda/buf-mark/README.md

 ### `:BufMarkerDeleteAll`

 Delete all buffer marks for the current project.
-This will clear all marks in the current working directory.
+This will clear all marks in the current working directory if buffer marks are being persisted.

 **Example:**
 ```